Ali-Nategh/Ali-Nategh/README.md

 <a href=#><img src="contributions.svg"></a>

 # I'm a second year student in computer science, have coded some backend and a bit front end.
 The languages and technologies I used are in the bottom of this page.
 I am proficient in English and eager to learn more and improve my skills.
-Looking forward to gaining more experience and working in big tech companies.
+Looking forward to gaining more experience and working with companies.

 <p align="center">
   Visitors<br>